 When Smart Caching is for some reason not working correctly, please be aware that the working of it can be controlled or influenced in various locations.
 Make sure to check these locations when troubleshooting issues:

-- Smart Caching option in Content Station Management Console.
+- Smart Caching option in Studio Management Console.
 This can be seen as the 'main switch' for Smart Caching.
 When disabled, the feature is not working at all.

 - Smart Caching Access Right.
 Users need to be given permission to use Smart Caching through an Access Right.